aospapp/aosp/external/cldr/docs/ldml/tr35-numbers.md

 **approximately**

-> indicates an approximate number, such as: “~99”
+> indicates an approximate number, such as: “\~99”.
+This pattern is not currently in use; see ICU-20163.

 **atMost**